 Recruitment, training patterns and job titles vary from company to company in the extraction phase.
-In particular, some employers do not distinguish at entry level between petroleum, drilling and support engineering.
-Instead, they prefer to recruit people with wide potential and deploy them after training where individual preference and company need coincide.
+In particular, some employers don't distinguish at entry level between petroleum, drilling and support engineering.
+Instead, they prefer to recruit people with wide potential and deploy them after training into roles that suit both individual and company needs.

 Look for job vacancies at:

-Many companies, particularly the larger ones, welcome speculative applications as they do not always advertise their vacancies.
+Many companies, particularly the larger ones, welcome speculative applications.

 Training varies from company to company but will almost certainly involve a course in general oil well drilling.
 This will cover: